SQLek/wiydziomka/README.md

 Vibe critiq.
 Maybe LLM cannot use good architecture when writing code, but it is very useful to critique `your` code.
-Ability to discus if i should use provider, model or just _state was a godsend.
+Ability to discus if I should use provider, model or just _state was a godsend.

 You don't need bels and whistles!
 I'm already using this project, for tasks that I would normaly use gemini pro.